 New information on Facebook’s user data misuse causes a $30 billion market-value loss.
 US senators propose the Data Care Act to regulate privacy across the 50 states.
 Reporting data breaches is now mandatory in Canada.
 The Department of Health and Human Services wants to modify HIPAA.

-Facebook lost $30 billion in market value after the New York Times published on December 18 documents detailing different agreements that Facebook had with companies like Microsoft, Netflix, Spotify, Amazon, and Yahoo to access Facebook users’ data.
+Facebook lost $30 billion in market value after the New York Times published documents detailing agreements that Facebook had with companies like Microsoft, Netflix, Spotify, Amazon, and Yahoo to access Facebook users’ data on December 18.
 For example, Netflix and Spotify could read users’ private messages.
 However, that was not everything.
 On December 14, Facebook notified its users of a bug in the Photo API that gave developers access to non-shared photos of 5.6 million users.

 Pushed by the recent data breaches, 15 senators in the US proposed the Data Care Act on Wednesday to regulate privacy across the 50 states.
 The Data Care Act main guidelines are:

-- Duty of Care – Must reasonably secure individual-identifying data and promptly inform users of data breaches that involve sensitive information;
+- Duty of Care – Must reasonably secure individually-identifiable data and promptly inform users of data breaches that involve sensitive information;

-- Duty of Loyalty – May not use individual-identifying data in ways that harm users;
+- Duty of Loyalty – May not use individually-identifiable data in ways that harm users;

 - Duty of Confidentiality – Must ensure that the duties of care and loyalty extend to third parties when disclosing, selling, or sharing individual-identifying data;

 - Federal and State Enforcement – A violation of the duties will be treated as a violation of an FTC rule with fine authority.
 States may also bring civil enforcement actions, but the FTC can intervene;